 In the US every year about 200 people are killed in motor vehicle crashes with deer, with 10 thousand more injured.
 In Iowa, on the average about 7-10 people are killed every year in 10,000 deer crashes, with over 100 injured.
 Iowa has shown to have the third highest vehicle to deer crash rate in the US with a 1 in 66 chance of hitting a deer every year, if you live in the country is is probably closer to 1 in 10.
 Always report any deer you have hit to law enforcement to be sure it is added to the years total.

 Persons killed and injured and damage to our person and property, caused by deer overpopulations are acceptable to our state representatives, senators , governor and the DNR, they simply do not care.

-In conclusion- $300 Million dollars damage per year
+In conclusion- $300 Million dollars damage per year in Iowa.

 What does every deer cost Iowa citizens in medical, property, fences, and vehicle owners in Iowa every year?
 Deer in Iowa cost a minimum of $350 each per year on just the crops they eat.
 One large male deer can easily do over $10,000. of property damage in a short period of time in the fall.
 100,00 larger bucks do over $5000. each per year rubbing and destroying our trees.
 Then there is the cost of putting up fences which many people do and additional vehicle insurance costs of at least 100 million to the residents of Iowa each year.
 Add in Lyme disease to our person and our animals and that adds up to another 25 million.